GlobalNamesArchitecture/gnfinder/README.md

 ### Combination of parameters.

 It is possible to combine parameters.
-However if a parameter makes no sense in a particular context.
-It is silently ignored.
+However if a parameter makes no sense in a particular context it is silently ignored.

 ```ruby
 # Runs Bayes' algorithms using English training set, runs verification and